lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 BunsenLabs contains a bunch of apps you can install with a simple click via the Openbox menu.

-Other apps are available from the repos or 3rd party sources.
+Other apps are available from the repos & 3rd party sources.
 In that case, the instructions will show an apt-get install command.

 Let's run thru the list.